biglotteryfund/blf-alpha/README.md

 ### Integration tests

-A set of integration tests written using `cypress` can be run with:
+A set of integration tests written using `cypress` can be run locally with:

 ```
+npm run start-test-server
+// In new terminal
 npm run test-cypress
 ```